 - 1. The Local Plan aims to achieve a continuous high level of housing production throughout the plan period to support predicted and actual jobs growth.
 The housing trajectories for Cambridge and South Cambridgeshire, as updated each year in the Annual Monitoring Report, will be considered together for the purposes of phasing of housing delivery, including for calculating 5-year housing land supply in development management decisions that concern housing development.
-Housing sites are not deliberately phased. with the exception of: - a.
-New town at Waterbeach Barracks to start delivering housing in 2026, unless otherwise determined through a review of the Local Plan: - b.
-New village at Bourn Airfield to not start delivering housing before 2022, unless an undersupply of housing earlier in the plan period is demonstrated such that it needs to come forward earlier, including to provide an adequate 5-year housing land supply. - 2.
-The Council will provide a 5% buffer as part of its 5-year housing land supply, met mainly through windfalls. - 3.
+Five-year housing land supply will be calculated using the Liverpool Method and a buffer of 20%.
+Housing sites are not deliberately phased. - 2.
 Compliance with policies and allocations in the Local Plan will be continuously monitored throughout the plan period.
-If, through monitoring, it appears that policies and allocations are not being achieved or more up to date forecasts suggest that the objectively assessed needs of South Cambridgeshire require different levels of development, the following mechanisms will be triggered: - c.
-Review of housing and employment land supply and allocations; - d.
-Action to bring forward sites for development, wherever possible in partnership with landowners and developers; - e.
-Action to bring forward development on previously developed land; - f.
-Action to secure the timely provision of infrastructure; - g.
-Review of all, or relevant parts of, the Local Plan.
+If, through monitoring, it appears that policies and allocations are not being achieved or more up to date forecasts suggest that the objectively assessed needs of South Cambridgeshire require different levels of development, the following mechanisms will be triggered: - a.
+Review of housing and employment land supply and allocations; - b.
+Action to bring forward sites for development, wherever possible in partnership with landowners and developers; - c.
+Action to bring forward development on previously developed land: - d.
+Action to secure the timely provision of infrastructure; - e.
+Review of all, or relevant parts of, the Local Plan. - f.
+Review Development Management processes; - g.
+Consider undertaking cooperation with other local authorities, including through duty to cooperate.